 Getting an Adwords grant account from Google isn’t as difficult as you may think.
 If you’re already a nonprofit you have most of what you need to get an account.
 What many nonprofits don’t understand about the program is that in order to keep the grant account the Adwords campaigns need to be properly managed.

 While you can use the grants account to drive traffic and awareness.
 Proper management can help drive donations and registrations.

 Due to the recent changes Google made with their grant program nonprofits are required to maintain their accounts to certain standards.
 One of those is your account needs to maintain a 5% CTR (click through rate)

-This is why it’s important to work with a qualified professional that specializes in Google grant management is important to help grow your non-profit.
+This is why it’s important to work with a qualified grant expert that specializes in Google grant management is important to help grow your non-profit.

 Here are just some of the non-profits I’ve helped!

 Since 2004 I’ve helped many businesses, not just non profits.
 I have more experience as an individual than most agencies.
 I’ll show you how to improve your site for conversions to help maximize the funds given to you.
 If you don’t comply with Google’s new requirements – you can lose your grant.

 What are these new requirements?